ExaFEL/exafel_project/kpp_eval/README.md

 pdb=/path/to/reference.pdb n_bins=10 d_min=1.9
 stat=cc_anom scatter_ranges='-1:2,100:500:100,450' show=True`

+The script was initially not intended to be used as a stand-alone evaluation tool, but it might prove useful as one, as it allows to calculate statistics that are not yielded by other code, for example CC coefficient between anomalous signals of the Friedel pairs.

 ## Results

 ### **A** – Geometrical fit between model and experiment
-Currently, the overall offset RMSD appears to be better (smaller) after DIALS compared to the diffBragg stage 1.
-DiffBragg appears to give slightly tighter distribution for low-resolution, but significantly larger scatter at high resolutions.
-Unless some part of indexing is not performed or analyzed correctly, this remains true even  after the mosaic outliers have been preserved.
+The overall offset RMS is smaller after DIALS compared to the stage 1.
+DiffBragg gives tighter distribution at low-resolution, but due to the presence of divereged outliers, the RMS is significantly larger at high resolutions.
+This remains true even after the mosaic outliers have been preserved.
 The following tables come from the offset analysis:

 **DIALS spotfinding, no outliers**: